Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Open Reset in the General iPad Settings

-3. If asked, enter your passcode and then confirm to reset the iPad.
+3. If prompted, enter your passcode and confirm to reset the iPad.

 Reset the iPad to the Factory Defaults